 During initialization, loadmode or opmode a message with a bad checksum was received.
 This is normal if an initialization starts while a packet is being sent and is of no consequence at that time.
-If the error persists during normal operation it indicates a noisy communication line.
+At other times it indicates a noisy communication line.